DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 Note:
 - Taylor started in a steel mill.
+- He timed workers in order to determine the quickest way to perform each task.
+- He then instructed workers on the quickest and most productive way.
-- He timed workers and instructed and paid workers to use the methods that were the most productive and efficient.
+- He also paid workers extra to use the methods he prescribed.
 - He introduced the idea that managers should do the thinking to find the best way to perform a job and the workers should focus solely on laboring as instructed.